st58238/nnpia-sem01-backend/README.md

 # Tournament manager (backend)

-Simple web application for demostration of capabilities of Spring Boot 3 and React.js 18.
+Simple web application for demonstration of capabilities of Spring Boot 3 and React.js 18.

-The application backend is used to store and manage information about toutnaments, matches, users and their roles.
+The application backend is used to store and manage information about tournaments, matches, users and their roles.
 ## Requirements

 ```